Modalities

 I have enormous respect for F.M.
 Alexander's understandings and appreciate their profound impact on my personal and professional life.
 I am glad that we can continue to develop what he described as his blueprint.

 I have studied Qi Gong with Master Peng Jiu Ling and the basics of Chinese medicine with Nili Bassan.
-Nutrition has been a major passion over the last two decades.
-My work is informed by a deep familiarity with the I Ching and Bach Flowers.
+Nutrition has been a major passion over the last three decades.
+My work is informed by a deep familiarity with the I Ching.

 You can read comments from a few of my clients.